Disney+ Hotstar: Merger with JioCinema and JioHotstar rebranding (2024–present)

 In November 2024, Disney completed a merger of its Indian television and streaming assets with Reliance Industries, forming a joint venture known as JioStar.
 The new entity is held primarily by Viacom18 and Reliance holding a 63.16%, with Disney holding a 36.84% stake and Reliance serving as the operating partner.
 In December 2024, it was reported that the company had acquired a domain name for "JioHotstar", indicating an impending merger of Disney+ Hotstar with its now-former rival JioCinema.

 On 14 February 2025, the Disney+ Hotstar and JioCinema services in India were merged to form JioHotstar; JioStar's CEO of digital Kiran Mani—former head of Google Play in the Asia-Pacific—explained that the service aimed to "make premium entertainment truly accessible to all Indians".
 At launch, JioStar promoted that the merged platform featured over 300,000 hours worth of content, while plans were announced for at least 40 to 50 new original series and 1,100 hours of regional language programming per-year, and a new short-form content initiative known as "Sparks" involving top Indian content creators.
 Sports properties such as the IPL would also return to the platform, as well as rights to HBO and Paramount Global content among others inherited from JioCinema.

+On 1 September 2026, JioStar announced that Hotstar would rebrand as JioHotstar and eventually launched in Canada, Singapore, and the United Kingdom.
+Additionally, on 3 September, JioHotstar was added to the available apps on Sky Q, Glass and Stream in the United Kingdom.